Betting NHL Outdoor Games: Factors to Consider When Wagering

 Road Teams Have Dominated

-Road teams won eight of the first 10 games held outdoors and were 15-10 through the first 25.
-Tough to say exactly why, but I’ll venture one theory: Distractions for the home team.
+Road teams won eight of the first 10 outdoor games and were 15-10 through the first 25.
+It's tough to say exactly why, but I’ll venture one theory: Distractions for the home team.

-In games like these, home team players not only have the burden of playing on unfamiliar ice sheets in an unfamiliar building, but they have to deal with lots of ticket requests from family and friends.
-Ask any player who has been to a big playoff series, and they’ll tell you they are often driven batty by the constant distractions from uncle Harry and aunt Sue over ticket requests for such big games.
+In games like these, home team players have the burden of playing on unfamiliar ice sheets in an unfamiliar building and dealing with many ticket requests from family and friends.
+Ask any player who has been to a big playoff series, and they’ll tell you they are often driven batty by the constant distractions from Uncle Harry and Aunt Sue over ticket requests for such big games.

 Road teams don’t have to deal with that as much, and I think it helps them just go out there and have one mission: win the game.
 Home teams want to put on a big show for everyone, and that can mean players try to do too much.
 Home players often have family in town for the holidays, extending past the Winter Classic games, and that’s when they can lose focus.

-One thing to keep in mind, however: In 2017, home teams swept all four contests.
-So, a once-overwhelming trend was muted a bit.
+However, one thing to keep in mind is that in 2017, home teams swept all four contests, so a once-overwhelming trend was muted a bit.

 Consider Betting the Over

-From 2016-2018, the over was 6-3-1.
-So, keep an eye out for teams with tenuous goaltending situations and teams that feature strong attacks and jump in on an NHL goal market,
+From 2016 to 2018, the over was 6-3-1.
+So, look for teams with tenuous goaltending situations and teams that feature strong attacks and jump in on the NHL goal market.

 Watch the Trends

-The Flyers lost their first three attempts outdoors, in 2012, 2016 and 2017.
-The Chicago Blackhawks dropped three of its first four.
-The New York Rangers have been the best team outdoors from 2003-18, posting a 4-0 mark, including a pair of wins in 2014 over the Islanders and New jersey Devils.
+The Flyers lost their first three outdoor attempts in 2012, 2016, and 2017.
+The Chicago Blackhawks dropped three of their first four.
+The New York Rangers were the best outdoor team from 2003-18, posting a 4-0 mark, including a pair of wins in 2014 over the Islanders and New Jersey Devils.

 Which Team is Older?

-If you’re betting on one player to better withstand the elements, who do you go with -- the younger guy or the older guy?
+If you’re betting on one player to better withstand the elements, who do you go with: the younger or older guy?

 Is it Really Home-Ice Advantage?